 Here’s something you can try.
-You can certainly do this with a partner, but I suggest trying it alone a couple times to get the benefit of your own focus.
+You can certainly do this with a partner, but I suggest trying it alone a couple of times to get the benefit of your own focus.
 Spend a few minutes doing the breathing exercise mentioned above.
 Then, gradually incorporate your breathing into some easy masturbation.
-Stroking your penis in a way that feels good to you, then stroke toward your body on the inhale and away from your body on the exhale — three to four counts of inhale toward your body, then four to six counts of exhale toward and off the head of your penis.
+Stroking your penis in a way that feels good to you, then stroke toward your body on the inhale and away from your body on the exhale — three to four counts of inhaling toward your body, then four to six counts of exhaling toward and off the head of your penis.
 If you do this with a partner during penetration, the same principle applies.

 Notice how you feel as you focus on your breathing as well as sexual stimulation.
-Notice your arousal, where it starts, where it goes and where it’s most intense.
+Notice your arousal, where it starts, where it goes, and where it’s most intense.
 Notice your own desire.

 You can add an enhancement.
-At the end of your exhale, hold your breath out for a couple counts while adding extra stimulation to only the head of your penis.
+At the end of your exhale, hold your breath out for a couple of counts while adding extra stimulation to only the head of your penis.
 If you’re doing this with a partner, you could add an extra quick thrust or two while you hold out your breath just before your next inward thrust and inhale.

 –Photo Flickr / Martin Cathrae